maxirosson/jdroid-component-builder/dipien-component-builder/src/main/resources/github/CONTRIBUTING.md

 How to contribute
 ======

-Looking to contribute something to jdroid? **Here's how you can help.**
+Looking to contribute something to dipien? **Here's how you can help.**

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.